ArpitJ0608/VSD-RISC-V--IP-DESIGN-INTERNSHIP/Task-1/READMEt1.md

 ### Key Insight

 Even for `-O1`, GCC does **constant folding** in the sense that it realizes that `1+2+…+50=1275` can be done at compile time.
-Nevertheless, for `-O1`, GCC outputs the loop code itself as dead code.
-However, `-Ofast` optimization level is drastic enough to remove the loop altogether, leaving us with a compact 11-instruction `main` function.
+Not for `-O1`, GCC outputs the loop code itself as dead code.
+However, `-Ofast` optimization level is significant enough to remove the loop altogether, leaving us with a compact 11-instruction `main` function.

 ---